We’d like to thank everyone who contributed to the development of the plan.

 Our Involving People Plan is underpinned by an ‘improving together’ vision: SSSC with people with lived experience at the centre driving improvement.

 Our Involving People Plan is about working together for ongoing improvement.
 Tailoring our approach to the purpose and people involved, we will involve people in designing and planning for meaningful involvement, agreeing how best to capture and measure the difference involvement makes, implementing actions, analysing results, sharing learning and planning for further action.

-We welcome your ideas on how best to share the plan.
 This is a live plan and we are keen to keep the involvement conversation going, to share ideas, learning and approaches to involving people and getting involved.
-We would like to hear from you and would also welcome more opportunities to connect, share and support connections to involving people forums and networks.

 This video explains who the Scottish Social Services Council (SSSC) is and what we do.